chunkifydev/chunkify-demo/README.md

     CHUNKIFY_WEBHOOK_SECRET=your_webhook_secret
     ```

-4. Initialize the database (from the project root directory):

-    ```bash
-    npx drizzle-kit push
-    ```

-5. You will need the Chunkify CLI to start the webhook proxy:
+4. You will need the Chunkify CLI to start the webhook proxy:

     - Install the CLI from [https://github.com/chunkify/cli](https://github.com/chunkify/cli)
     - Read the instructions to setup a webhook for your project
     - Run the proxy with:

     ```bash
     chunkify notifications proxy http://localhost:3000/api/webhook --webhook-secret your_project_webhook_secret
     ```

-6. Run the development server:
+5. Run the development server:
     ```bash
     npm run dev
     ```